kcmhub/kafka-streams/README.md

    mvn spring-boot:run
    ```
 4. Produce messages to the input topic and observe transformed messages (uppercased values) on the output topic.
-## Extending this template
-To use this repository as a template for your own Kafka Streams service:
-1. Clone or copy the project.
-2. Change the Maven coordinates (`groupId`, `artifactId`, `version`) in `pom.xml` as needed.
-3. Update the application name and Kafka Streams configuration in `application.yml`.
-4. Create your own topology classes under `io.kcmhub.streams` (or another package) and wire them in `StreamsTopologyConfig`.
-5. Add or adjust configuration properties and override them via environment variables following the pattern described above.
-## License and contributions
-This project is licensed under the Apache License 2.0.
-See the [`LICENSE`](LICENSE) file for details.
-Contributions are welcome.
-Please read [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines on how to propose changes.
 ## Working with Kafka using KCM
 You can use [KCM](https://github.com/kcmhub/KCM) to interact with your Kafka cluster and topics while developing with this template.
 KCM provides a simple CLI to: